Skip to content

 Short answers, pulled from the story.

-What is bulk material handling engineering?
+What is bulk material handling in engineering?

-Which industries rely heavily on bulk material handling systems?
+Which industries use bulk material handling?